noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam.md

 - inline permissions policy that creates a session policy when assuming a role
   - by default: all users assuming the same role get the same permissions for their role session
-  - this allows you to create distinctive role session permissions or to further restrict overall permissions
+  - this allows you to create distinctive role session permissions to further restrict overall permissions
     - Restricts/limits permissions for assumed roles and federated users
     - Reduce the number of roles they need to create because multiple users can assume the same role yet have unique session permissions.
     - Set permissions for users to perform only those specific actions for that session